 Combining fresh exciting ingredients and delicious sourdough bases is a simple formula that works, and one that will have you coming back again and again.

-The busy yet cosy Origano on Leith Walk (which is now apparently quite the hot spot for pizza – Origano is oft-cited as La Favorita’s main competition) boasts giant bases handmade using only Italian 00 flour and piled high with fresh and inventive combos of toppings including mascarpone, ‘nduja (Italian spreadable spicy sausage), mini mozzarella balls, santos tomatoes, spinach, truffle oil, Gorgonzola and artichokes alongside the usual suspects, all generously littered with fresh rocket or parsley.
+Opening up again for deliveries on the 1st of July, Origano on Leith Walk boasts giant bases handmade using only Italian 00 flour and piled high with fresh and inventive combos of toppings including mascarpone, ‘nduja (Italian spreadable spicy sausage), mini mozzarella balls, santos tomatoes, spinach, truffle oil, Gorgonzola and artichokes alongside the usual suspects, all generously littered with fresh rocket or parsley.

 The Del Mare – with fresh lemon squeezed over anchovies, tuna, prawns, garlic and parsley – is a menu highlight.